RidgeMaps/terms/index.md

 ## 11. Updates to Terms
 These Terms may be updated periodically.
-If these Terms & Conditions are updated, you will be prompted to review and accept the revised terms in order to continue using the SkiNav app.
+If these Terms & Conditions are updated, you will be prompted to review and accept the revised terms in order to continue using the Ridge app.

 ---